microsoft/dicom-server/DicomConformanceStatement.md

 Tag|Name|Description
 ----------|----------|----------
 (0008, 1190)|RetrieveURL|The Retrieve URL of the study if the StudyInstanceUID was provided in the store request.
-(0008,1198)|FailedSOPSequence|The DICOM sequence of instances that failed to store.
+(0008,1198)|FailedSOPSequence|The sequence of instances that failed to store.
-(0008, 1199)|ReferencedSOPSequence|The DICOM sequence of stored instances.
-Each item in this sequence will have the following elements:<br/><br/>-ReferencedSOPClassUID<br/>-ReferencedSOPInstanceUID<br/>-RetrieveURL
+(0008, 1199)|ReferencedSOPSequence|The sequence of stored instances.

 Each dataset in the `FailedSOPSequence` will have the following elements (if the DICOM file attempting to be stored could be read):
 Tag|Name|Description